charlesskariah/Prediction-sample-check/README.md

 ## Executive Summary

-Proleaguefantasy is a prediction application in which you are able to predict major football leagues all over the world nad gain points based on the prediction submitted.Be there at the top of ProLeagueFantasy.
+Proleaguefantasy is a prediction application in which you are able to predict major football leagues all over the world and gain points based on the prediction submitted.Be there at the top of ProLeagueFantasy.

 ## Getting Started